User Rating: 5 / 5

 When Burton was ushered into the interrogation room, Daniels was already seated at the table wearing handcuffs.
 He raised his shackled hands and smiled, “Charlie, who would have ever thought?”
 In response, Burton put a finger to his lips and motioned for silence.
 He then took a small state-of-the-art ultrasonic jammer from his pocket and switched it on.
 Burton said, “Now we can talk in confidence that we will not be heard, although no doubt we’re being watched through the glass.”
 He went on, “First tell me how you’re holding up.”
 Daniels replied, “I’m OK, but these detectives are certain that I killed this Kilgore fellow.
 I know for a fact that I didn’t, and there’s no way they can prove that I did.”
 Burton responded by reviewing the case that Detective Henley had laid out.
 The evidence was largely circumstantial, except for the compelling fact that a shell casing from Daniels’ Browning 9-mm pistol had been found at the scene.

-When Burton returned to Henley’s office, the man said excitedly, “There’s been an important new development!”
+When Burton returned to Henley’s office, the detective said excitedly, “There’s been an important new development!”
 He explained that their high-tech forensics expert had finally cracked Daniels’ password protected cellphone.
 He smiled as he said, “Guess what he found?”
 Burton just scowled and waited for the bad news.
 Henley said, “Your buddy snapped a picture of the murder victim, who was crouched in an aggressive posture holding a bloody knife.”
 Burton thought, for Christ’s sake, why hadn’t Wade mentioned this?
 Henley added confidently, “This totally connects motive with opportunity and the means to commit murder.”
-Burton responded, “Let’s not get too far ahead of ourselves.
+Burton responded, “Let’s not get ahead of ourselves.
 This is all very interesting, but I have a question for you.”
 Henley grumped, “What is it?
 Burton asked, “Did you dig the bullet from the carcass of the deer?”
 Henley replied, “Yes, so what?
 It was a soft point slug from a 30-30 Winchester.”
 Burton asked, “Is the rifle in the evidence locker?”
 The Detective’s face reddened slightly.
 He replied, “We didn’t actually recover it.”

 Burton was a little befuddled when he left the police station.
 The introduction of the photo from Wade’s cellphone had taken the case to a whole different level, and it would now be much harder to deny culpability.
 Prior to this, the only meaningful evidence was the shell casing from his pistol.
 With that, it had been theoretically possible for the prosecution to place him at the scene of the murder.
 Burton knew there was an established science in matching a shell casing to a specific firearm.
 But it was a pseudo-science, and somewhat open to interpretation.
 A good defence lawyer could bring in an ‘expert witness’ to attempt to cast doubt upon its reliability.
 The defence could then use the element of doubt to influence the judge and jury.
 Burton felt that by relying on the shell casing evidence alone, the Crown had a weak case against Wade.
-But now, with the incriminating photo, the odds have shifted dramatically.
+But now, with the incriminating photo, the odds had shifted dramatically.

 CHAPTER EIGHT

-Nobody would have mistaken Captain Charles Burton for a local, as he sat with a cup of coffee while waiting for Glenn at the Cafe.
+Nobody would have mistaken Charles Burton for a local, as he sat with a cup of coffee while waiting for Glenn at the Cafe.
 He was dressed in his usual attire of a well-tailored dark suit and blue shirt, with no tie.
 In his left lapel was a small silver pin with a parachute, wings and the insignia of the Canadian Airborne Regiment.
 As a concession to the weather he wore a parka, which was draped over the back of his chair.
 When Glenn arrived they exchanged the usual pleasantries, and then Burton described his history with Wade as fellow graduates of the Royal Military College and later as officers in the Regiment.
 He concluded with, “He’s an old friend, and I’m here to try to help him.”
 Glenn responded that there wasn’t much he could say that might be of use.
 As he had already told the police, there was nothing unusual about Daniels’ demeanor when he had returned to the island to pick him up.
 In hindsight though, he thought it very strange that he hadn’t mentioned anything about the break-in.

 Burton asked Glenn what he knew about Oliver Kilgore, the man who had been found dead.
 Glenn said Kilgore was a local guy who rarely worked and was usually up to no good.
 He had been living at his uncle’s place on Musky Bay, just down the road leading into Honey Harbour.
 Glenn added, “The uncle’s name is Drago Bogdanovic.
 He’s a real nasty SOB who just got out of jail a week ago.
-The whole family is bad news!”
+The whole family are bad news!”
 Burton asked him, “What do you think Kilgore was doing on Webber Island?”
 Glenn huffed, “I was told he went ashore with a rifle, no doubt hoping to poach a deer.”
 Burton asked, “Who told you this?”
 Glenn paused, torn over sharing too much information with a stranger.
 But, he was quite fond of Mr. Daniels, and thought the poor guy was probably being shafted somehow by that bunch of thieves.
-He finally replied, “It was Kilgore’s friend Jake Hennessy, the guy who ferried him over to the island in his scooter.”
+He finally replied, “It was Kilgore’s friend Jake Hennessy, the guy who ferried him over to the island in his scoot.”

 It was dark and a light snow was falling when Burton left the cafe.
 He drove his rental SUV to the nearby Rawley Resort, where his secretary had reserved a room for him.
 He figured that he’d settle in and make a few calls before paying a surprise visit later that evening to Jake Hennessy.
 Once in the room, he extracted a flask from his carryon and mixed a drink.
 Then he called Michel Coté to update him on events.
-The lawyer was still on the road from Montreal, but had already managed to speak with Wade Daniels by telephone.
+The lawyer had already managed to speak with Wade Daniels by telephone.
 Wade had assured him that he had the financial wherewithal to write a cheque for any reasonable amount if bail were granted, which Coté didn’t think would be a problem.
 The real news of the day was the introduction of the photo Wade had taken of the now deceased, Oliver Kilgore.
 There were also a few other puzzling contradictions to consider.

 It was after nine o’clock when Burton pulled into the laneway of Jake Hennessy’s cottage.
 There was a dull light glowing through a curtained window, and he could smell smoke from a fireplace as he exited his vehicle.
 As he crunched through the snow to the door, a dog began to bark, and then an outdoor spotlight lit up the yard.
 Before he could knock, the door opened a crack and a heavily bearded man peered out at him.
 He said belligerently, “What the hell do you want?”
 Burton replied, “Mr. Hennessy, my name is Charles Burton, and I’d like to speak to you about your water taxi services.”
 Hennessy muttered, “It’s a little late!”
 Burton could see from the man’s dilated pupils that he was high on something.
 He responded, “I apologize for the hour, but do you mind if I step inside for just a minute?”
 Hennessy reluctantly gave way, and Burton entered, and was greeted by a friendly black dog.